 How to feed Shorkie Puppy

 As a toy breed, Shorkie pups demand a balanced diet that comprises of quality dry kibble.
 Ensure you buy kibble that is formulated for toy breeds that lead an active life.
-In addition, buy your dog’s kibble from a trusted manufacturer of pet food.
-While at it, ensure the commercially bought dry food does not contain any artificial fillers or additives that will harm your pup’s health.
+Besides, buy your dog’s kibble from a trusted manufacturer of pet food.
+While at it, ensure the commercially purchased dry food does not contain any artificial fillers or additives that will harm your pup’s health.

 Shorkie Health problems

-Shorkie does not succumb to health issues, like most toy breeds, because his parents, Shih Tzu and Yorkie, carry very strong immune systems.
+Shorkie does not succumb to health issues, like most toy breeds, because his parents, Shih Tzu and Yorkie, carry powerful immune systems.
 However, Yorkie Tzu’s small body can predispose him to a few health problems.

 For instance, because of his tiny nose, he is likely to suffer reverse sneezes or Pharyngeal gag reflex.
 He may occasionally snort or sneeze when there is an obstruction in his small nostrils.
 As if that’s not enough, Shorkie pups also have tiny noses that are not as efficient during temperature regulation.